randikabanura/ssd_oauth_assignment_ror/README.md

 All of the authentication details with the google OAuth2.0 in the credentials file.
 Nevertheless with the ```master.key``` to open the credentials file this does not work.
-Please add the credentials details that specified in the report.
+Please add the credentials details as specified in the report by creating the ```master.key``` file.

 You can edit the credentials file by a terminal in the application path with the following command:
 ```